MNgremmadji/MNgremmadji/README.md

 # My Interests
 My main interests are machine learning, deep learning and natural language processing.
-I plan to build artificial intelligence systems for solving real-world.
+I plan to build artificial intelligence systems for solving real-world problems.
 I have learned a lot of stuffs by myself.
 Feel free to reach out to me if you think I am a good asset for your project.

 # Programming Languages